WordPress blocks are the latest way to help website owners edit their WordPress page.

 - The button link.
 Please see Buttons in the block editor for more information.

-- Groups are hard to grasp.
+- Groups of blocks are hard to grasp.

 - Items can’t be dragged to the bottom of a column.
 There is a need to reorganise.